ys4e/simulacra/README.md

 Names used in Simulacra *must be* ***non-proprietary names***, including their inspirations.
 You **cannot** use existing names as the inspiration for a Simulacra name.

-The reason for this rule is because all Simulacra names are *dedicated to the public domain* when they are included in this repository.
+The reason for this rule is that all Simulacra names are *dedicated to the public domain* when they are included in this repository.
 Without the consent of all parties, one cannot add a name from another person (even if the name was unique, but inspired by someone else!) to the main repository.

 The standard convention for naming is `[category/useful group][action/brief descriptor][client/server*][request/response/notify**]`.